cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-getting-started.md

     return y_pred
 ```

 The `__init__` function initialises the two linear layers of the model.
-PyTorch takes care of the proper initialisation of the parameters you specify.
+PyTorch takes care of the proper initialization of the parameters you specify.
 In the `forward` function, we first apply the first linear layer, apply ReLU activation and then apply the second linear layer.
 The module assumes that the first dimension of `x` is the batch size.
 If the input to the network is simply a vector of dimension 100, and the batch size is 32, then the dimension of `x` would be 32x100.
 Let's see an example of how to define a model and compute a forward pass:

 ```python
 # N is batch size; D_in is input dimension;